IRDG2OI/seatizen-to-zenodo/README.md

 </div>
 </br>

+This repository contains three runnable Python scripts: **copy_folders.py**, **folders_preparation.py** and **zenodoDownloadWorkflow.py** <br/>
+Those scripts will help you prepare your [Seatizen](https://ocean-indien.ifremer.fr/Projets/Innovations-technologiques/SEATIZEN-2020-2022) data before uploading it to Zenodo, and it also offers a solution to download specific data you uploaded on Zenodo.

+## copy_folders.py
+This script can be called in the **copy_folders.pbs** file to parallelize the copy of the sessions you want to process. <br/>
+A use case example is available [here](https://github.com/alexandreBoy/seatizen-to-zenodo-example/blob/main/1_sessions_copy/copy_folders.pbs).

+## zenodoDownloadWorkflow.py
+You can use this script to download images from Zenodo based on a filtered csv file created from **metadata_image.csv**. <br/>
+The csv file must have a column "Session_doi" that associate each image to a Zenodo DOI.

 ## folders_preparation.py

-This Python script will help you prepare your [seatizen](https://ocean-indien.ifremer.fr/Projets/Innovations-technologiques/SEATIZEN-2020-2022) data before uploading it to Zenodo. <br/>
+This is the main script to prepare your data. <br/>
 It uses Jacques, a package to classify useless and useful images according to marine ecological interests. <br/>
-See the [original repository](https://github.com/IRDG2OI/jacques) for more informations on Jacques.
+See the [original repository](https://github.com/IRDG2OI/jacques) for more information on Jacques.

 With the **folders_preparation.py** script you can: